 In accordance with The New Standard's policy, no medication is to be in the student's possession at any time.
 Should children be required to take medication during the school hours, a form must be filled out by the physician indicating the name of the drug, the dosage to be taken and any other instructions that are necessary.
 The medication must be brought from the home by the parent/guardian or other responsible adult.
 The medication container must have the dispensing instructions noted on it.
-At school, the medication will be kept under lock and key and only the office staff will administer the medication.
-A record is kept of the medication that is administered to each child.
-A log will be kept indicating when each dose is administered to each child and signed by administrating staff and when possible a witness.
+At school, the medication will be kept under lock and key and only the office staff will administer the medicating when each dose is administered to each child and signed by administrating staff and when possible a witness.
 If it needs to be distributed at a specific time during class, the parent must provide a physician's note to that specific classroom teacher.

 NOTE: Prescription inhalers and over-the-counter throat lozenges are allowed in the student's possession at any time.
-You must advise your child's educator if they are carrying an inhaler.
+We recommend advising your child's educator if they are carrying an inhaler.
 At no time should a student be sent to school with medication that does not follow these guidelines.
 Students are not to self-medicate while at school nor are they to possess medications to offer opportunity for other students to ingest and possibly overdose.